librenms/librenms/doc/Alerting/Templates.md

 create a file in
 ` resources/views/alerts/template.blade.php`
-Scaffold this file with the following
+As an example, add the following:

 ```
 <html>